-Prestigious scholarships, fellowships and grants are one reward — a potentially transformative one — of a diverse, rigorous undergraduate education.
+National, merit-based scholarships, fellowships and grants are one reward — a potentially transformative one — of a diverse, rigorous undergraduate education.
 Your professors and advisers will help you design such an education, but you are its architect.
-There is no blueprint to winning a major fellowship, scholarship or grant, but there are several essential design elements that constitute a successful application.
+And while there is no blueprint that guarantees a major fellowship, scholarship or grant, several elements inform a competitive application and final consideration by selection committees.

 Maintain excellent grades, a prerequisite for success with any fellowship.
 At the same time, remember that grades are but one element of a strong application.